Bertie Wooster: Personality

 Sometimes, Bertie acts diffidently, giving in to the whims of his formidable aunts or fiancées, but there are also times when Bertie displays a strong will, for example when he attempts to defy Jeeves's wishes on clothing, and when he resolves to confront Aunt Agatha at the end of The Mating Season.
 Nonetheless, Bertie lacks what Jeeves calls "Presence" and has difficulty presenting himself with authority in front of an audience.
 On two occasions, Bertie mentions reluctantly playing a part in an amateur theatrical production at a country house, once when roped into playing a butler, and another time when compelled to play King Edward III at his Aunt Agatha's house; for Bertie, both times were a trying ordeal.

+Bertie has a dislike of children and animals, often jokingly (maybe) wishing them physical harm.
+Bertie, given his unfortunate experiences with women, often makes remarks about women in general that border on misogyny.

 By no means an ambitious man, Bertie seeks neither a prestigious job nor a socially advantageous marriage; it is implied throughout the series that his inheritance means he need not pursue either course.
 In his own words, Bertie is the sort of person who is "content just to exist beautifully".
 He likes living a leisurely, quiet life and appreciates small things in his day, such as the oolong tea (which he sometimes calls Bohea) that Jeeves brings to him every morning.

+Bertie is often underappreciated and abused by his friends and relatives, despite the fact that they always come crawling to him for help.
+However, Bertie does not seem to hold grudges towards any of his friends, except Tuppy Glossop, who pushed Bertie into the Drones Club Swimming Pool.